Stellar obliquities in exoplanetary systems: Processes that influence obliquities

 \subsubsection{Simplified tidal friction model}

-In the theory of the {\it equilibrium tide}, fluid elements of the star closer to the planet feel a stronger gravitational force than those further away, stretching the star into a slightly ellipsoidal shape.
+In the theory of the {\it equilibrium tide}, fluid elements of the star closer to the planet feel a stronger gravitational force than those farther away, stretching the star into a slightly ellipsoidal shape.
 The near and far ends of the ellipsoid are the ``tidal bulges.''
 Unless the planet's orbit is aligned and synchronized with the star's spin, the tidal bulges are not stationary in the rotating frame of the star.
 If the response of the stellar fluid is delayed by viscosity, the tidal bulges point toward a previous position of the planet instead of the instantaneous position.
 This offset leads to a torque on the star that transfers angular momentum and also a steady loss of energy from the system.
 When the orbital period $P_{\rm orb}$ is shorter than the star's rotation period $P_{\rm rot}$, the planet drags the bulges in the prograde direction, spinning up the star.
 Conversely, when $P_{\rm orb} > P_{\rm rot}$, the planet drags the bulges in the retrograde direction, slowing down the star's rotation.
 When there is a spin-orbit misalignment, the tidal bulges oscillate in latitude in addition to being dragged around the star's circumference.

 Stars also experience {\it dynamical tides}.
-The star can be modeled as a fluid oscillator which is being driven by the planet's periodic tidal perturbations.
+The star can be modeled as a fluid oscillator that is being driven by the planet's periodic tidal perturbations.
 The oscillations take different forms, depending on the characteristics of the perturbations and the structure of the star.
-For example, in the radiative zone of a star, tidal perturbations can generate gravity waves (in which the restoring force is gravity), and in the convective zone, tidal perturbations that can generate inertial waves (in which the restoring force is the Coriolis force) that reflect off the radiative core\footnote{Thus inertial wave dissiaption is weaker in fully convective stars than in stars with a radiative core \citep{Wu2018,Gallet+2017}}.
+For example, in the radiative zone of a star, tidal perturbations can generate gravity waves (in which the restoring force is gravity), and in the convective zone, tidal perturbations that can generate inertial waves (in which the restoring force is the Coriolis force) that reflect off the radiative core.
 Any dissipation of the energy associated with the star's oscillations ultimately comes at the expense of the kinetic and potential energy associated with orbital motion and rotation.

 Figure \ref{fig:tau_obli} shows the measurements of $\lambda$ as a function of an approximate tidal scaling factor $(m/M)^{-2} (a/R_\star)^6$ taken from the equilibrium-tide theory of \citep{Zahn1977}.
 For cool host stars, the systems with the lowest values of the tidal scaling factor tend to have low obliquities.
 The systems with larger values of the tidal scaling factor show a much broader range of obliquities, while also including a concentration of well-aligned systems.
 Less of a trend is seen for the hotter host stars, and no trend is seen for stars with $T_{\rm eff}> 7000$~K. Overall, the data appear consistent with the hypothesis of tidal damping.
 This type of argument was first made by \cite{AlbrechtWinnJohnson+2012}, and the trend still holds true after the sample has more than tripled in size.